 in West Stockbridge

 Art is alive and well in West Stockbridge!
-We have galleries displaying everything from images taken by a local National Geographic photographer to large-scale Russian sculptures designed to complement the West Stockbridge landscape, to the artist yearning to be recognized.
+We have galleries displaying everything from large-scale Russian sculptures designed to complement the West Stockbridge landscape to the artist yearning to be recognized.
 We have a mobile artist who can harness the wind and a gallery with grass for carpet!
+The newest performing arts venue offers presentations that push boundaries in music and theater.
 The unique selection of galleries in town is sure to delight your creative side!

 2 Harris Street